31 Best Gluten-Free Restaurants in San Francisco in 2026

 The Vibe

-This gluten-free restaurant in San Francisco channels retro diner energy with palm trees, neon signs and a line out the door at all hours.
+This gluten-free restaurant in San Francisco channels a retro diner energy with palm trees, neon signs and a line out the door at all hours.

 What to Order

-The famously simple menu has one secret weapon: the “Protein Style” burger wrapped in crisp lettuce instead of a bun.
+The famous In-N-Out secret menu has one secret weapon for gluten-free diners: the In-N-Out Protein Style burger.
+This sees a burger patty wrapped in crisp lettuce instead of a bun.
 Combine it with fries cooked in a dedicated fryer and a milkshake for a surprisingly safe fast-food fix.

 In-n-Out | 333 Jefferson St., San Francisco, CA 94133 | $